wassap-media/hrms/README.md

 ## Motivation
 When Frappe team started growing in terms of size, we needed an open-source HR and Payroll software.
 We didn't find any "true" open-source HR software out there and so decided to build one ourselves.
-Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Frappe HR was created as a separate product.
+Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Shreyas HR was created as a separate product.

 ## Key Features

 - **Employee Lifecycle**: From onboarding employees, managing promotions and transfers, all the way to documenting feedback with exit interviews, make life easier for employees throughout their life cycle.
 - **Leave and Attendance**: Configure leave policies, pull regional holidays with a click, check-in and check-out with geolocation capturing, track leave balances and attendance with reports.
-- **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows, all this with seamless integration with ERPNext accounting.
+- **Expense Claims and Advances**: Manage employee advances, claim expenses, configure multi-level approval workflows, all this with seamless integration with modern accounting systems.
 - **Performance Management**: Track goals, align goals with key result areas (KRAs), enable employees to evaluate themselves, make managing appraisal cycles easy.
 - **Payroll & Taxation**: Create salary structures, configure income tax slabs, run standard payroll, accomodate additional salaries and off cycle payments, view income breakup on salary slips and so much more.
 - **Shreyas HR Mobile App**: Apply for and approve leaves on the go, check-in and check-out, access employee profile right from the mobile app.